USA: Judge halts preparations to remove limits on asylum

 Summerhays’ order requires the Department of Homeland Security to “return to the policies and practices that were in place” before it announced plans to end Title 42 and to provide weekly reports showing it is acting “in good faith.”

 Migrants have been expelled more than 1.8 million times under the rule invoked in March 2020 by the Trump administration.
-Migrants were stopped more than 221,000 times at the border with Mexico in March, the most in 22 years, raising concerns about the government’s ability to handle an even higher number when Title 42 is lifted.
+Migrants were stopped more than 221,000 times at the border with Mexico in March, the most in 22 years, raising concerns regarding the government’s ability to handle an even higher number when Title 42 is lifted.

 Advocates for asylum seekers say the restrictions endanger people fleeing persecution at home and violate the right to seek protection enshrined in US law and international treaties.
 As the CDC acknowledged, the public health justification for maintaining the order has weakened as the threat of COVID-19 has diminished.

-In two rather acrimonious hearings on Wednesday, the Secretary of National Security, Alejandro Mayorkas, tried to defend the government’s handling of the increase in the arrival of migrants at the southwestern border and its plans to deal with the possibility that they still arrive. more after the potential end of Title 42.
+In two rather acrimonious hearings on Wednesday, the Secretary of National Security, Alejandro Mayorkas, tried to defend the government’s handling of the increase in the arrival of migrants at the southwestern border and its plans to deal with the possibility that they still arrive. more following the potential end of Title 42.

 Mayorkas sought to rebut Republican accusations that the Biden administration has encouraged irregular migration by allowing some people to apply for asylum, blaming economic and political turmoil and violence across Latin America and the world.